-Q: This will be extremely difficult to separate some of my fund expenses as I receive a grant that combines several programs.
+Q: It will be extremely difficult to separate some of my fund expenses as I receive a grant that combines several programs.

-A: We expect CAEP members to enter into NOVA their best estimate given the information/data from their local and state level systems.
-The CAEP Office encourages CAEP members to prorate when necessary when funding sources or programs overlap and are too difficult to separate.
-You can also use your attendance system or TOPSPro to calculate a percentage model that could also assist in separating the funds.
+A: CAEP members must enter into NOVA their best estimate given the information/data from their local and state level systems.
+The CAEP Office encourages members to prorate as necessary when funding sources or programs overlap and are too difficult to separate.
+You can also use your attendance system or TOPSpro® to calculate a percentage model that could also assist in separating the funds.

 Q: My college 320 report includes noncredit programs that are not one of the CAEP program areas.
-I don't know how to separate them out?
+I don't know how to separate them out.

-A: Feel free to use your attendance system and/or the TOPSPro system that collects program services and instructional hours to prorate the amount that you think reflects the hours for that program area.
+A: Feel free to use your attendance system and/or the TOPSpro® system that collects program services and instructional hours to prorate the amount that you think reflects the hours for that program area.

 Q: I am at the adult school.
-Should we use ASAP reporting or TE reporting to complete instructional hours in NOVA?
+Should we use ASAP reporting or TOPSpro® reporting to complete instructional hours in NOVA?